TVsIan/MAMEMapper/README.md

 **Input Options:**

 **Physical Controller:** A controller that matches what you're using.
 This will be used to set the layout for each mapping as well as the button labels on the Preview tab.
 The default controllers can be used in most cases, but you may need to load a custom config in the case of arcade panels that don't use the default mapping or fightsticks with non-standard layouts.
 Default controllers are: *(WIP: Add labeled images with default button order)*
  - **XInput (Xbox Style):** standard XBox 360/One/[Series](https://www.xbox.com/en-US/accessories/controllers/xbox-wireless-controller).
 If you are using a program like DS4Windows to use your DS4/DualSense/Switch controller as XInput, select this one to get the proper button layout.
+This will also auto-map Pedal 1 & 2 to RT and LT, respectively.
+Other profiles currently will not, this is the only one that supports analog triggers.
  - **DInput (Sony Style):** DualShock/[DualSense](https://www.playstation.com/en-us/accessories/dualsense-wireless-controller/).
 Sony controllers like to send both a button and axis when the analog triggers are pressed, this will use the button as input.
 In addition, it maps MAME button 11 to the touchpad click, though none of the game-specific mappings will use it.
  - **DInput (Switch Style, Bluetooth):** Nintendo Classic/[Pro](https://www.nintendo.com/us/store/products/pro-controller/)/Dual Joycon layout.
 This was generated with a Switch Pro controller connected via Bluetooth, as the USB connection only seems to work properly in Steam with Switch controller support enabled.
  - **6-Button (8BitDo M30 XInput):** Uses the layout for the [8BitDo M30 controller](https://download.8bitdo.com/Manual/Controller/M30/M30_Manual.pdf?20220513) when it is in XInput mode.
 Assumes a controller will have 6 face buttons + 2 shoulder buttons.
 Use this as a base if you're mapping other 6-button controllers with a set of shoulder buttons (ie a Saturn controller).
 The DPad is treated as a left analog stick.